What Is Market Research?

 Primary research can be categorized into two main types: exploratory research and specific research.

-- In-depth research endeavors to thoroughly investigate the problems or issues identified during exploratory research.
+- In-depth research aims to thoroughly explore and understand the problems or issues found during initial research.

 Secondary Market Research